freqtrade/freqtrade/docs/docker.md

 You can then run `docker-compose build` to build the docker image, and run it using the commands described above.

-## Docker - without docker compose
+## Freqtrade with docker without docker-compose

 !!!
 Warning
     The below documentation is provided for completeness and assumes that you are somewhat familiar with running docker containers.
 If you're just starting out with docker, we recommend to follow the [Freqtrade with docker-compose](#freqtrade-with-docker-compose) instructions.